 This discussion explores why academic engagement is not just beneficial, but essential.
 We will examine the risks of intellectual isolation.
 Furthermore, we will highlight the immense value created when scholars connect their work to practical problems.
 The duty of an intellectual extends beyond the library and the laboratory.
 It reaches into the very heart of society.
-Thucydides | Greek historian
+The famous maxim “the society that separates its scholars from its warriors will have its quote origin” encapsulates this essential truth about human civilization.

 The Dangers of Detachment